Skgit18/FORTRAN-codes/README.md

 1. Vertical Velocity => Computation of vertical velocity using the equation of continuity

 2. cres1.f90 => Objective analysis of geopotential height by Cressman method

+3. divort.f90 => Computation of divergence and vorticity using finite difference technique

 4. geos.f90 => Computation of geostrophic wind and geostrophic vorticity using geopotential height